MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ![Upload entry point](../../assets/images/UploadACustomApp.png)

-3. Browse to and select your .zip package from your computer.
+3. Select your .zip package from your computer.

 4. After a brief pause, you can see your uploaded app in the list.